-- → Interphalangeal Joint Arthroplasty is considered appropriate if ALL of the following are TRUE1-5: - The patient has finger pain and loss of motion which is interfering with hand function and activities of daily living; AND - Radiographic confirmation of advanced joint disease of the PIP joint, including ANY of the following: - PIP joint space narrowing; OR - Osteophytes; OR - Subchondral sclerosis or cysts; AND - ◆ Failure of conservative management for greater than 3 months including ALL of the following: - Oral steroids, topical or oral anti-inflammatory medications, or oral analgesics; AND - Occupational therapy or physician-directed home exercise program; AND - ANY of the following: - Corticosteroid injection if medically appropriate; OR - Corticosteroid injection is contraindicated.
+- → Interphalangeal joint arthroplasty is considered appropriate if ALL of the following are TRUE1-5: - ◆ The patient has finger or toe pain and loss of motion which is interfering with function and activities of daily living; AND - Radiographic confirmation of advanced joint disease of the PIP joint, including ANY of the following: - PIP joint space narrowing; OR - Osteophytes; OR - Subchondral sclerosis or cysts; AND - ◆ Failure of conservative management (e.g., shoe modification, splinting, padding, rest, analgesics, physical therapy, oral or injectable corticosteroids) must be documented for a period of greater than 3 months.
+Documentation should include detailed evidence of the measures taken, rather than solely a physician's statement.